Rubble & Crew

-Rubble & Crew is a Canadian animated television series and a spin-off of Spin Master's Paw Patrol brand.
+Rubble and Crew is a Canadian animated television series and a spin-off of Spin Master's Paw Patrol brand.
 It is produced by Spin Master Entertainment, with animation provided by Jam Filled Toronto.
 Corus Entertainment also serves as the distributor of the series.

 Unlike the original series which airs on TVOntario in Canada, Rubble & Crew airs on Treehouse TV and StackTV.
 Both services are owned by the spin-off's co-producer Corus Entertainment.
-The series' first episode was released on the official Rubble & Crew YouTube channel on January 9, 2023 followed by its premiere on Nickelodeon in the United States on February 3 of that year.
+The series' first episode was released on the official Rubble & Crew YouTube channel on January 9, 2023, followed by its premiere on Nickelodeon in the United States on February 3 of that year.
+On September 12, 2026, the fifth and upcoming sixth seasons of the show moved to Knowledge Kids due to Corus's financial problems.

 Plot

 While attending his family reunion in Adventure Bay, Rubble is called to the neighboring town of Builder Cove by Mayor Goodway's sister Mayor Greatway to help in its construction projects.
 After building a bridge to Builder Cove, Rubble suggests that his family move to Builder Cove where they establish a construction company called Rubble & Crew that operates out of the Bark Yard.
 Rubble & Crew helps to expand Builder Cove by repairing buildings and making new ones for various different proprietors while contending with a rival construction worker named Speed Meister.
 When a construction work is done, Rubble & Crew celebrate their success by doing the "Wiggle and Wag" dance.

 Rubble & Crew also have personal songs like "We're a Pup Family" and "Bounce and Build".

-The "Big Builds" subseries has Rubble & Crew operating larger construction vehicles when working on larger projects.
+The "Big Builds" sub-series has Rubble & Crew operating larger construction vehicles when working on larger projects.
 They must also contend with Speed Meister's brother Mega Meister.